 The Logan Planning Scheme helps Council to manage population growth, plan for a sustainable future for Logan, and guide the way land is used and developed across the city.
-The current version Logan Planning Scheme 2015 v2.1 was adopted by Logan City Council on 18 April 2016 and subsequently commenced on 6 May 2016.
+The current version, Logan Planning Scheme 2015 V6.0, commenced on 27 May 2019 and incorporates numerous amendments (see 'Amendments adopted and commenced') which were adopted by Logan City Council on 15 May 2019.

 To find out which parts of the planning scheme apply to a property, please use either:

-Land use and development in the Yarrabilba and Greater Flagstone Priority Development Areas (PDAs) are managed by Economic Development Queensland.
+Land use and development in the Yarrabilba and Greater Flagstone Priority Development Areas (PDAs) is managed by Economic Development Queensland.

 Accessing the Logan Planning Scheme

-- Use Logan Interactive Mapping to see zones, local plans, overlays and other key maps and access a report for a property of interest.
+- Use the Logan PD Hub to view maps of zones, local plans, overlays and other elements of the scheme, and to access a report for a property of interest.

-- Maps from the Logan Interactive Mapping tool are also available in raw form (download KML, Shapefile format) on Council's Open Data portal, or via data.gov.au.
+- Maps from the Logan PD Hub are also available in raw form (download KML, Shapefile format) on Council's Open Data portal, or via data.gov.au.

-- To purchase a physical copy of the Logan Planning Scheme 2015 or the superseded planning schemes for Logan, please complete this form (PDF 724 KB) and email to firstname.lastname@example.org or contact Council on (07) 3412 3412.
+- To purchase a physical copy of the documents and/or maps of the Logan Planning Scheme 2015 or the superseded planning schemes for Logan, please complete the request form (PDF 394 KB) and email firstname.lastname@example.org or contact Council on (07) 3412 3412.